rdfostrich/ostrich-admin/README.md

 The Web GUI will now be running on http://localhost:3000/.

+Optionally, a second prefixes file parameter can be added, which defaults to `config/prefixes.json`.

 ## License
 This software is written by [Ruben Taelman](http://rubensworks.net/) and colleagues.